firebase/firebase-tools/src/frameworks/docs/sveltekit.md

 1. Choose your hosting source directory.
 If there is an existing SvelteKit codebase, the CLI detects it and the process completes.

-## SSR and SSG
+## Serve static content

+If your app uses [`@sveltejs/adapter-static`](https://kit.svelte.dev/docs/adapter-static), the Firebase CLI will correctly detect and configure your build to serve fully static content on Firebase Hosting.

+## Server-side rendering

-Firebase Hosting supports both server-side rending and static site generation with SvelteKit.
-Pages are rendered on the server by default but you can opt-in to prerending for certain routes by adding `export const prerender = true` to `+layout.js` or `+page.js` files.
+Firebase supports both server-side rendering and a mix of prerendering and SSR.
+Pages are rendered on the server at runtime by default but you can opt-in to prerendering for certain routes by adding `export const prerender = true` to the relevant `+layout.js` or `+page.js` files.
 See detailed instructions in the [SvelteKit documentation](https://kit.svelte.dev/docs/page-options).

 ## Deployment

 If you wish to deploy an entirely static site, install and configure `@sveltejs/adapter-static`.

 If you have a mix of static and server-rendered pages, it is not necessary to install a special deployment adapter.
 Leave the default configuration of `@sveltejs/adapter-auto`.

 Run `firebase deploy` to build and deploy your SvelteKit app.